dartharthur/algorithms.js/data-structures/README.md

 # Data Structures

+Interface and implementation must be entirely separate.

+Client must have no knowledge of the implementation details of any data structure.

 Dynamic Arrays
 * Allocated memory at runtime and the memory is allocated from heap.
 * Neither size nor type of data held are predetermined.